Basix

 2. A Single Supplement to have your own room is available on this trip however excludes night 1 where you will be in shared accommodation.
 Single tents are limited due to group camping accommodations.
 Therefore, all single supplements are on request only.

 3. A sleeping bag is required for this trip.
-If you would like to rent a sleeping bag locally, the cost is $50 CAD, payable in cash to your guide on Day 1 of the trip.
+For 2025 departures if you would like to rent a sleeping bag locally, the cost is $50 CAD, payable in cash to your guide on Day 1 of the trip.
 Please advise your booking agent prior to departure if you require a sleeping bag rental.
+Please note sleeping bag rentals will NOT be available in 2026.

 4. The legal drinking age is 18 in Alberta, Manitoba and Quebec, and 19 in the remaining provinces and territories.